kent-map/chirpy/_posts/2026-03-29-landscape-cones-of-vision.md

 Along a footpath which skirts the edge of Milton Manor Farm from Milton Manor Road, the cathedral can be glimpsed above the railings of a building site.
 The footpath which leads to Thanington is wedged between an apocalyptic landscape of diggers, tarmac and scrubbed up fields.
 The path which narrows as you reach Thanington hides behind the housing, a small strip of green turf next to a pale brown landscape of barren trees whose skinny branches tower over the height of the cathedral in the distance.
 This is not a path that would attract a rambler as it is difficult to access from the busy Milton Manor Road.

 **Cone 6: Footpath from Howfield Manor to Tonford Lane** The Cathedral scarcely bothers the skyline when viewed from the track leading through orchards and farmland at Tonford.
 Rather, the magnificent trees dominate the skyline.
-Passing Tonford Manor, a fortified 15th century manor where Henry VIII and Katherine of Aragon spent 3 days. and crossing the bridge over the Stour, where the ford used by the Romans once stood.
+Passing Tonford Manor, a fortified 15th century manor where Henry VIII and Katherine of Aragon spent three days and crossing the bridge over the Stour, where the the Romans crossed the ford.
 File:Cones of Vision No. 6 - Footpath from Howfield Manor to Tonford Lane.jpg - Wikimedia Commons

 **Cone 7: Whitehall Farm Railway Bridge**
 The railway bridge near Whitehall Farm leading up to the top of the London Road Estate reveals a wooded landscape which has grown up beside the railway line.
 Tall, spindly trees obscure what was once a cone of vision.
 On reaching the Estate, with its streets prettily named after Chaucer’s pilgrim, it is hard to find a view of the cathedral other than at the corner of Franklyn Road and lower down the hill.
+No doubt for a bedroom window, the towers are glimpsed across the valley.
 File:Cones of Vision No. 7 - Whitehall Farm Railway Bridge.jpg - Wikimedia Commons

 **Cone 8: Victoria Recreation Ground**
-The Cathedral forms a pleasant backdrop to the football pitches on Victoria Recreation Ground, with the wooded valley and screen of trees https://upload.wikimedia.org/wikipedia/commons/2/27/Cones_of_Vision_No._8_-_Victoria_Recreation_Ground%2C_Canterbury.jpg
+The Cathedral forms a pleasant backdrop to the football pitches on Victoria Recreation Ground, with the wooded valley and screen of trees. https://upload.wikimedia.org/wikipedia/commons/2/27/Cones_of_Vision_No._8_-_Victoria_Recreation_Ground%2C_Canterbury.jpg

 **Cone 9: Bridge between Harbledown and Duke's Meadow**